alexpetralia/boston_events_advisor/README.md

 * add a wrapper for requests when it fails
 * add logging
-* add email notifications
+* add email notifications (once per week) to flask app
 * use CRSF token

-# Scraper runs weekly
+* scraper runs weekly
-# Receive an email: Your event recommendations this week are ready!
-# Route to Flask app

-# Homepage: Hey Alex, you will probably like these [].
-You may like these [include low probability + random in order to diversify events pool].
-(Showing 20 events of 54 this week)
+* include low probability + random in order to diversify events pool eg. showing 20 events of 54 this week
-# Do some homework page: Check off the ones you like and hit submit.
-# Github link
-# About page

-# (modal dropdown) Submit PIN to prove you're Alex (hashed)
-# Great, see you next week!
+* (modal dropdown) Submit PIN to prove you're Alex (hashed server-side) -> Great, see you next week!
-# Confidence in our predicitons: 80%
+* Confidence in our predictions: 80%

-"""
-Steps:

-* Use ipdb for debugging

-"""